Ancient Lighthouses by Ken Trethewey

 A full-size (A4) hardback book with dustjacket and 336 pages, presents a full-colour detailed analysis of the most ancient sites of lighthouses and the earliest navigational aids.
 This book is expected to place a milestone in the catalogue of lighthouse books.

-As usual, the book will be available either directly from us or from your local Amazon website.
-Available from 31 May 2018.
+The book is now available either directly from us or from your local Amazon website.

 It is clear that geographical features have acted as navigational aids, whether on land or at sea, since the dawn of mankind.
 Active volcanoes such as Etna, Vesuvius and Stromboli in the Mediterranean provided brightness in otherwise dark skies and would have been identifiable over many miles of land and sea.
 It is obvious that, when available, geographical features were as useful to navigators as were the positions of the sun, the moon and the stars, but in this book, we shall consider who created the first artificial aids for navigation at night.

 The location of the first lighthouse in history has been the subject of much speculation.
 The Pharos of Alexandria, shown on the cover, was one of the earliest, and certainly the most wonderful.
 However, it is commonly accepted that the idea behind the building of structures to assist navigation at night was already widespread by the time of the Pharos.
 The glaring absence of substantive evidence in support of an answer to the question, “What came before the Pharos?” has meant that few pharologists in the twentieth century have seriously reported on the matter.